 A lot of people want to start a sustainable garden as a summer project, but they don’t know where to begin.
 While at first it can seem simple to start a garden (put a seed in the ground, water it, and watch it grow), there’s a lot more to it than you would think.
 Depending on where you live, certain plants are better than others.
 It’s also important to choose the right time for the right plants.
 Picking the right spot for your plants (shade and sun exposure) is also something to consider.

-Gardening comes easily to those with a green thumb.
-But, even if you don’t have a green thumb, that shouldn’t stop you from trying it out for yourself.
+Creating a sustainable garden comes easily to those with a green thumb.
+Even if you don’t have one, though, it shouldn’t stop you from trying it out.
 With the right guidance, sustainable gardening can be done by anyone, regardless of experience.

 The first step is in knowing which plants thrive best in your environment.
 For example, some fruits and vegetables, such as tomatoes and sweet corn, grow better during the warmer months.
-Remember to check your area and find out what plants and crops are grown locally.
+Check your area and find out what plants and crops are grown locally.
 This can give you an idea of which plants you’ll be more successful with.

 Start Sustainable Gardening the Right Way